 A limit order specifies a maximum buying price or a minimum selling price.
 It will execute at its given limit price or better.
 Any remaining quantity after a limit order has been partially executed is queued in the order book in descending buy price, or ascending sell price order and joins the queue of orders at the same price level according to time priority.
-For order books traded in yield, the ranking is in most cases reversed.
+For orderbooks traded in yield, the ranking is in most cases reversed.

-The order remains active in the order book until it is either cancelled, executed or it expires.
+It remains active in the order book until it is either cancelled, executed or the order expires.